On some finiteness results in real \'etale cohomology: Constructibility

 We now consider a topological constructibility condition.
-Recall that a \textbf{spectral space} is a quasi-compact topological space in which \begin{enumerate} \item the intersection of two quasi-compact opens is quasi-compact (i.e. the space is quasi-separated); \item every irreducible closed subset is the closure of a unique point; \item the collection of quasi-compact opens forms a basis for the topology. \end{enumerate} For any quasi-compact quasi-separated scheme $X$, the associated real scheme $X_r$ is a spectral space.
+Recall that a \textbf{spectral space} is a quasi-compact topological space in which \begin{enumerate} \item the intersection of two quasi-compact opens is quasi-compact (i.e. the space is quasi-separated); \item every irreducible closed subset is the closure of a unique point; \item the collection of quasi-compact opens forms a basis for the topology. \end{enumerate} Note that a theorem of Hochster (\cite{Hoc}) states that spectral spaces are exactly the topological spaces that are homeomorphic to (Zariski) spectra of rings, see \cite[Theorem 2.2]{Sch} for a more general statement.
+For any quasi-compact quasi-separated scheme $X$, the associated real scheme $X_r$ is a spectral space.

 The class of \textbf{constructible subsets} of a spectral space is the smallest class of subsets stable by finite unions, finite intersections and complements which contains all quasi-compact open subsets.